Photo credit: Jim Gipe, used with permission

 Kiyoshi’s Walk, written by Mark Karlins and illustrated by Nicole Wong (Lee & Low, March 2021) is the story of a Japanese-American boy who wants to learn how to write poetry and of his relationship with his grandfather.

 Both of us found great joy in creating this book.

 Continue Reading Guest Post: Mark Karlins & Nicole Wong on the Creation of Kiyoshi’s Walk »

 Liz: I like to imagine we’re together in an actual garden – dirt underneath our fingernails and a bunch of seed packets newly emptied into the ground.

 Tricia: Oh, yes!
 Is anything more hopeful than planting a seed?
 When I was seven or eight, I grew two straight lines of zinnias.
-The magic of watching a small, shrivel-y pod send up a green shoot,

 Continue Reading Guest Chat: Authors Liz Garton Scanlon & Tricia Springstubb on Seeds & Stories »